San Bernardino Brain Injury Attorney

 At Vetchtein Law, our San Bernardino brain injury lawyers led by head attorney Robert Vetchtein are available to provide prompt, comprehensive, and personalized legal attention tailored to your specific case and unique needs.
 Whether you have suffered a minor brain injury or are inquiring on behalf of a relative who is disabled for life, we will do whatever it takes to secure the fair and just compensation you and your family need and deserve.

-What Kind of Brain Injury Cases Does Your Firm Handle?
+- What Kind of Brain Injury Cases Do We Handle?

 At Vetchtein Law, we focus primarily on instances of traumatic brain injury, also known as TBI.
 Traumatic brain injuries are those caused by an outside source, such as a blow to the head, as opposed to an internal issue, such as a stroke.
 A TBI can also be caused by a sudden jolt, such as whiplash during a car crash, or when an object penetrates the skull and enters the brain.